in

 Zeiss look

-In photography and videography, the best-performing lens isn’t always the one that delivers the most pleasing aesthetic.
+In photography and videography, the best-performing lens isn’t always the one that delivers the best optical performances.

 Some lenses, like the Zeiss 35mm f/1.4 Distagon ZA, have a unique character that enhances the subject by making it stand out while slightly lowering contrast.
 This results in a more cinematic, film-like appearance.